 About the Program

-Get to know Ai Weiwei as a documentary filmmaker with two of the artist’s most recent films, The Rest and Vivos.
-Newly released to general audiences, these films provide an intimate look at life in times of crisis.
+Get to know Ai Weiwei as a documentary filmmaker!
+Newly released to general audiences, the following films provide a harrowing look at life in times of crisis.
 Don’t miss this opportunity to gain a deeper understanding of human rights issues around the world.

 This program is presented in association with the exhibition Ai Weiwei: Trace.